cjbhaines/vertx-otel-span-repro/README.md

 Outcomes:
 - The span is started by Netty
+- The span contains only the default information added by the Auto Instrumentation Agent
 - The middleware handler was incorrectly pointing at a no-op span
 - The custom property was not added due to the no-op span
-- The span has a no-op span ID
+- The span retrieved by the handlers has a no-op span ID

 ![Grafana Visualization - With Agent - Virtual Threading Model](/screenshots/with_agent_grafana_virtual.png)